VirtusLab/besom/website/docs/intro.md

 lowest common denominator.
 This means that there are some **small differences** in comparison to other Pulumi SDKs that are idiomatic to programs written in functional style, to name two:
-- Stack exports are the return value of the main function of the program,
+- Stack along with its exports are the return value of the main function of the program,
 - smaller chunks of the program have to be composed into the main flow of the program to be executed.

 #### Next steps: